Working in Germany — Salary, Tax and Contracts

 Fixed-term vs permanent contracts

-Befristet (fixed-term) contracts are limited to 2 years (or longer with a specific reason).
+Befristet (fixed-term) contracts are limited to 2 years.
 After that, continued employment typically converts to unbefristet (permanent).
 Fixed-term contracts without a reason are only allowed once.

 Holiday entitlement (Urlaub)

 The legal minimum is 20 days per year (based on a 5-day week), but most contracts offer 24–30 days.
-You begin accruing leave immediately; in the first 6 months you can only take a proportion of your full entitlement.
+You begin accruing leave immediately.

 What level of German do you need for work?